Learning the Journey

 Task: Integrate gay and lesbian identity so that instead of being the identity, it is an aspect of self.

-this link.
+For more information on these stages, follow this link.
 It is written by Joe Kort.

 When gays and lesbians "come out" to their parents (and/or other family members), it is common for their loved ones to experience and work through six different stages: shock, denial, guilt, feeling acknowledgment (anger and hurt), making decisions (to be supportive, to table all discussions, or initiate a war-like relationship), and finally, true acceptance.
-Follow
+Follow this link to learn more about this process.

 In addition, there is also anxiety associated with "coming out" to non-family members.
 The following was published by the University of North Carolina at Chapel Hill.
 It is a guide to how to be act/react when an individual makes a decision to "come out" to you.